Saint Anselm College Policies on Harassment and Sexual Misconduct

 Under Title IX and its regulations, all institutions must respond when Sexual Harassment occurs in the school’s education program or activity, against a person in the United States.
 Title IX applies to all of a school’s education programs or activities within the United States, whether such programs or activities occur on-campus or off-campus on premises owned by the College or owned or controlled by an officially-recognized student organization.
 If the allegations in a Formal Complaint do not meet the definition of Sexual Harassment or did not occur in the College’s education program or activity against a person in the United States (for example if the College did not exercise substantial control over both the Respondent and the context in which the alleged Sexual Harassment occurred), the Title IX regulations direct that the College must dismiss such allegations for purposes of Title IX.
 Importantly, however, Saint Anselm College reserves the right to address Sexual Harassment affecting its students or employees that falls outside Title IX’s jurisdiction in any manner the College chooses, including providing supportive measures and investigating and determining corrective action under Part One above, or proceeding under this Part Two. as well as the Community Guidelines contained in the Student Handbook.

 All members of the College community should immediately report concerns about - or incidents of - Gender-Based Discrimination, Gender-Based Harassment, Sexual Exploitation, Sexual Harassment, Sexual Violence, Dating Or Domestic Violence and/or Stalking.
-Any student or employee who believes that he or she has been the subject of any such conduct should report the incident or incidents to one of the following College representatives who are authorized to impose corrective measures on behalf of the College: Title IX Coordinator, Dean of Students, Dean of the College or the Director of Human Resources.
+Any student or employee who believes that he or she has been the subject of any such conduct may confidentially report a concern to Nicole Kipphut at the Harbor.
+Alternatively to access supportive measures and/or learn about the formal complaint process, please contact Title IX Coordinator, Dean of Students, Dean of the College or the Director of Human Resources.
+These individuals are authorized to impose corrective measures.
 The College encourages the timely reporting of all such incident(s).

 The Title IX Coordinator, or his/her designee, will investigate all complaints that arise under Title IX, as set forth in the Complaint Procedures/Grievance Process described in Section E below.
 The College hereby provides notice that it reserves the right to use third parties to investigate, hear, and decide claims of Title IX violations.
 Persons found to be in violation of this policy may be subject to disciplinary action up to and including dismissal from the College or its employment.

-In summary, the College is committed to 1) responding promptly to individuals who are alleged to be victims of Sexual Harassment by offering Supportive Measures, 2) following a grievance process that is fair to both Complainants and Respondents to resolve allegations when a Complainant requests an investigation or a Title IX Coordinator decides that an investigation is necessary, and 3) providing remedies to victims of Sexual Harassment.
+In summary, the College is committed to 1) responding promptly to individuals who are alleged to be victims of Sexual Harassment by offering Supportive Measures, 2) following a grievance process that is fair to both Complainants and Respondents to resolve allegations when a Complainant requests an investigation by filing a formal complaint or a Title IX Coordinator decides that an investigation is necessary, and 3) providing remedies to victims of Sexual Harassment.

 B. Definitions relating to the College’s Title IX Process